tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 ### 1. What does banning a peer mean

-Tendermint recognizes that peers can accept transactions into their mempool as valid but then those transactions become invalid, or were valid at some point.
+Tendermint recognizes that peers can accept transactions into their mempool as valid but then when the state changes, they can become invalid.
 But, if a transaction could never have been valid, how can it pass a `CheckTx` at any node?
 What are the valid (non malicious reasons for such failures).
 We thus differentiate two scenarios - a) where `CheckTx` fails due to reasons already known and b) where `CheckTx` deems a transactions could never have been valid.

-For the sake of simplicity, in the remainder of the text we will distinguish the failures due to a) with failures signaled with `ResponseCheckTx.code = 1` and the failures described in b), failures with `ResponseCheckTx.code > 1`.
+For the sake of simplicity, in the remainder of the text we will distinguish the failures due to a) as failures signaled with `ResponseCheckTx.code = 1` and the failures described in b), failures with `ResponseCheckTx.code > 1`.

 For a), a peer sends transactions that **repeatedly** fail CheckTx with `ResponseCheckTx.code = 1`, and is banned or disconnected from to avoid this.
-In this case we need to define what repeadetly means.
+In this case we need to define what repeatedly means.

 For b) we need to understand what is the potential reason a transaction could never have been valid on one node, but passes `CheckTx` on another node.
 We need to understand all the possible scenarios in which this can happen: